-So I hobbled 8 miles home, sniffling, cussing and wondering what the heck just happened.
+I hobbled 8 miles home, sniffling, cussing and wondering what the heck just happened.

 Thus began my first foray in to working with sports medicine Dr’s to try and resolve and issue.

-I spent the next few years in a cycle of it’s better, sigh no it’s not.
+I spent the next few years in a cycle of it’s better, sigh “no it’s not”.

 Then I did what I do best.

 Without getting to sciencey on you, the IT Band muscle is not a muscle at all.
 You can now be the smarty pants in your group when you explain, the IT Band is connective tissue that runs from your hip to your knee.

-The IT band provides essential support for the outer hip in moving and standing upright.
+The IT Band provides essential support for the outer hip in moving and standing upright.
 Which is why there are a number of things that could cause it to become tight!

 You didn’t clean your make up off before bed (do your hip strength work), you’re eating foods your body doesn’t like (massive changes to your running routine), or you’re using the wrong products (you’re form sucks).